 SAS training helped Tom Hiddleston prepare for Kong movie role

-Actor Tom Hiddleston has told how he woke up at 4am every morning to undertake gruelling SAS training for his latest role in Kong: Skull Island.
+Actor Tom Hiddleston has told how he woke up at 4am every day to undertake gruelling SAS training for his latest role in Kong: Skull Island.

 The star plays Captain James Conrad, a former British SAS tracker hired by American scientists to help hunt down the legendary giant ape on a mysterious island.